moatom/moatom.github.io/index.md

   My main research work is about [strymonas](https://strymonas.github.io/)---a lightweight declarative stream processing library which proposes *complete stream fusion*;
   its processing runs in constant memory!

+  My vision is to provide solutoins for real-world problems by high-quality softwares based on these technics.
   </div>
 <style>
 .container {